krischik/SteemRubyTutorial/Documents/Part-7.md

 ## Tutorial Contents

-Information on the postings are accessed via the `get_active_votes` method of the `CondenserApi`.
-The method takes two parameter: the authors name and the id of the posting.
+Info`get_active_votes` method of the `CondenserApi`.rmation on the postings are accessed via the The method takes two parameter: the authors name and the id of the posting.
 Both can be extracted from the URL of the posting.
 As Result you get an array of voting results:

 <center>![Screenshot at Feb 26 16-17-18.png](https://cdn.steemitimages.com/DQmcxuPUSRvRXFj2D4mq5UTDpacnodJzqRFmh1Lk5mXedup/Screenshot%20at%20Feb%2026%2016-17-18.png)</center>